kostiantyn-matsebora/streamstore/docs/CONCEPTS.md

 Collection of additional data you can store and retrieve for event.
 Can be used to store event metadata specific for particular solution.

-### StreamStore
+### Stream Storage

-Stream store is an abstraction of particular storage that allows to read and write events to the stream sequentially.
+Storage is a physical implementation of the event stream i.e. persistence layer.
+It is responsible for storing and retrieving events from the stream.

 ## Considerations